-During the first part of the class, each pair of owners will design their interviews while the rest of the class prepares their CVs for the interviews.
+- In the first class, randomly choose two owners for each restaurant.
+Each pair of owners will then plan interview questions for potential staff while the rest of the class prepares their CVs for the interviews.
 Then the owners will conduct interviews and hire their staff.

 7. Assemble Something

 This activity encourages teamwork and collaboration while developing speaking skills.
 You’ll need building supplies like scissors, glue, rulers and markers and some recycled materials (get your students to help with this).